vaughnanton/hangman/README.md

 1. verify ruby is installed on your computer
 2. save files
-3. `cd` into directory
+3. open computer terminal
-4. verify ruby is installed on your computer
+4. `cd` into directory
 5. type `ruby lib/hangman.rb` into terminal window